-- 4.3.3.4.
+4.3.3.5.
 Chronic Toxicity.
-Toxicity Provisions section III.C.3 requires a chronic toxicity effluent limit for publicly owned treatment works permitted to discharge 5.0 MGD or greater and required to have a pretreatment program under 40 C.F.R. section 403.8(a) as of January 1, 2020.
-The Discharger's Facility is a publicly owned treatment works permitted to discharge 5.0 MGD or more and is required to have a pretreatment program by the terms of 40 C.F.R. section 403.8(a); therefore, a chronic toxicity effluent limit is required. - 4.3.3.5.
-Enterococcus Bacteria.
-The Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California - Part 3, Bacteria Provisions and a Water Quality Standards Variance Policy requires enterococcus bacteria effluent limitations for discharges to marine and estuarine receiving waters that support the water contact recreation (REC1) beneficial use. - 4.3.3.6.
+Toxicity Provisions section III.C.3.a requires a chronic toxicity reasonable potential analysis for publicly owned treatment works permitted to discharge less than 5.0 MGD.
+The Discharger's facility is a publicly owned treatment works and is permitted to discharge less than 5.0 MGD.
+Therefore, the Toxicity Provisions require a reasonable potential analysis.

+Toxicity Provisions section III.C.3.c states that reasonable potential exists if any of at least four chronic toxicity tests at the IWC within five years prior to permit reissuance (1) results in a "fail" or (2) has at least a 10 percent effect.
+If data from these tests were not analyzed using the TST, the data must be re-analyzed using the TST.
+If previous tests were not conducted at the IWC, then a concentration of effluent higher than the IWC may be used.
+Data from older tests may also be considered.
+If a minimum of four chronic toxicity tests is unavailable, the Regional Water Board must require the Discharger to conduct a minimum of four chronic toxicity tests at the IWC and analyze the data using the TST.

+The Discharger's latest species sensitivity screening, dated December 2012, identified the inland silverside (Menidia beryllina) as the most sensitive.
+The Discharger conducted eight chronic toxicity tests during the previous order term using the inland silverside and analyzed the data using the TST.
+The dilution series for the chronic toxicity tests did not include the proposed IWC of 1.3 percent.
+The Discharger used a higher effluent concentration of 2.5 percent, which is the next lowest dilution available above the IWC.
+Each of the eight tests resulted in a "pass" and a percent effect of less than 10 percent at the IWC.
+Therefore, there is no reasonable potential and this Order does not include WQBELs for chronic toxicity.
+MRP section 5.1.3.2 includes effluent targets consistent with Toxicity Provisions section III.C.4.c.

+4.3.3.6.
 Sediment Quality.
 Pollutants in some receiving water sediments may be present in quantities that alone or in combination are toxic to benthic communities.
-The Sediment Quality Plan states that effluent limits to protect sediment quality are to be developed when (1) a direct relationship between the discharge and degraded sediment has been established, (2) the pollutants causing degradation have been identified, and (3) the reductions in pollutant loading needed to restore sediment quality have been estimated.
+The Sediment Quality Plan states that effluent limitations to protect sediment quality are to be developed when (1) a direct relationship between the discharge and degraded sediment has been established, (2) the pollutants causing degradation have been identified, and (3) the reductions in pollutant loading needed to restore sediment quality have been estimated.

 However, to date there is no evidence directly linking compromised sediment conditions to the discharges subject to this Order; therefore, the Regional Water Board does not find reasonable potential for these discharges to cause or contribute to exceedances of the sediment quality objectives.
 Nevertheless, the Discharger continues to participate in the Regional Monitoring Program, which routinely monitors San Francisco Bay sediment and seeks to identify stressors responsible for degraded sediment quality.

+4.3.3.7.
+Total Residual Chlorine.
+There is reasonable potential to cause or contribute to an exceedance of the Basin Plan's narrative toxicity objective because the Facility disinfects its effluent with chlorine and, without sufficient dechlorination, the discharge could contain chlorine in concentrations that are acutely toxic to aquatic organisms.